-Is Interactive Investor Good for Beginners?
+Interactive Investor Good for Beginners?

 It’s also pretty quick to start depositing with basic UK cards, which means it shouldn’t be too hard to hit the ground running.

-How the Interactive Investor Platform Works
+Interactive Investor Platform Works

 It’s fairly easy to manage your portfolio online, and you can make sure the system warns you about any changes to your searches and investments while you’re away.